Meadow sundrops, Oenothera pilosella

 Growing conditions:

 In the wild, sundrops occur in prairies, old fields, wet uplands, wet grassy areas, and along roads and railroads.
 In the garden, sundrops prefer medium to wet clay soil and full sun.
-However, they can grow in any soil type, including poor soils, part shade, and some drought.
+However, they can grow in any soil type, including poor soils and light shade.
+They are drought-tolerant once established and somewhat salt-tolerant, which makes them great boulevard plants.

 Garden symphony: